Jorge Luis Borges: One of the Most Influential Writers of All Time

 -Jorge Luis Borges-

 However, there’s one award he didn’t get the chance to obtain: the Nobel Prize in Literature.
-The people close to him commented that the reasons for this pointed to political issues.
-Some others, on the other hand, commented that his style was too cultured and fantastic to be granted this prize.
+The people close to him commented that the reasons for this were due to political issues.
+On the other hand, some commented that his style was too cultured and fantastic to be granted this prize.

 Not winning the Nobel prize didn’t matter too much to him, though.
-He had his own style – he knew it was unmistakable.
+He had his own style and he knew it was unmistakable.
 Narration was his favorite genre.

 The philosophical reflections he gives in each of his stories trace a unique and exceptional universe that no other author has surpassed so far.